amorriscode/anthonymorris.dev/data/second-brain/philosophy.md

 # Philosophy

 - An attempt to formulate and answer fundamental questions
+  - Often deals with questions related to good/bad, right/wrong
 - The value of philosophy
   - Instrumental value
     - Valuable because it can bring us something we want